piermafrost/GEOCLIM5_sulf/README.md

 * A certain number of configuration options are meant for a ecological network module.
 These options are left for further development, the ecological module is not available in the present distribution.

-The command `build_GEOCLIM` does all that pre-configuration.

 All those parameters must be consistent with the initialization and forcing files (initial ocean chemistry, climate files...)

-#### Fixed CO2 run
-There is a special case in the model configuration.
-If there is only 1 CO2 level (nclimber=1), it will be run in "fixed CO2 mode".
-This means the amount of CO2 in the atmospheric reservoir will be held constant at the value of the unique CO2 level, whatever the carbon fluxes.
-The concentration of the various forms of carbon in the other reservoirs will adjust freely to the atmospheric concentration (ocean-atmosphere diffusion) and to the carbon fluxes.

-This is useful for calibration runs where one wants to hold the atmospheric CO2 constant and adjust the degassing to balance the silicate weathering flux.